a-cabral/a-cabral.github.io/index.md

 ## About Me

-I am a PhD student in Computer Science at Harvard University, co-advised by Jim Waldo and Amy Mueller.
+I am a final year PhD student in Computer Science at Harvard University, co-advised by [Jim Waldo] (http://www.eecs.harvard.edu/~waldo/) and [Amy Mueller] (https://coe.northeastern.edu/people/mueller-amy/).
+I was formerly an intern and part-time researcher with the Urban Innovation Initiative at Microsoft Research, where I helped deploy and maintain the Eclipse network.

 ## Research Interests